How to deal with refunds and chargebacks?

 If it was a partial return, for example, €20, you will issue an invoice for -€20.

 Please note that if you applied VAT to the original invoice, the VAT must be added to the credit invoice.
-So if the invoice was €100 + €20 VAT (for example, 20%), if you return a total of €24, €20 is the subtotal and €4 is VAT, you will specify it on the invoice of credit.
+So if the invoice was €100 + €20 VAT (20%, 22% from January 2024), if you return a total of €24, €20 is the subtotal and €4 is VAT, you will specify it on the invoice of credit.
 This means:

 VAT (20%): -4€